 As you log time against a Task, the amount of time that is auto-scheduled will go down.
 The time you log against a task, subtracted from the total budgeted time for the task is the time remaining on a task.
 Your auto-scheduled time will automatically update to reflect the remaining time only.

 For example, the task described above has 5 hours of work scheduled for 5 days.
-If you log 1 hour of time against the Task today, the remaining time assigned to you will automatically adjust for the remaining duration.
+If you log 1 hour of time against the Task earlier, the remaining time assigned to you will automatically adjust for the remaining duration starting from the Actual Start date.

 As time passes and the due date for the task gets closer, the time scheduled for the task each day in your schedule will automatically update.